 Mr. Dunn is Vice President of Multicultural & Community Development for the Cincinnati USA Convention & Visitors Bureau (CVB).
 In his current role, he develops and manages the CVB’s comprehensive multicultural strategy, working to more deeply engage the local community, region-wide partners, and the CVB sales team to provide support in analyzing and pursuing new business opportunities.
 A well-known, well-respected leader locally and nationally, he is described as the region’s strongest voice for Multicultural Conventions.

 Mr. Dunn was named to Mass Transit Magazine’s 2014 “Top 40 Under Forty” list, honoring professionals who are making significant contributions to the public transit industry.
 He was recognized for his volunteer engagement and accomplishments as SORTA Board Chair, including creating the State of Metro annual meeting, opening the Uptown Transit District, and fostering a community dialogue about public transit’s future in Greater Cincinnati.
 He was named a “40 Under 40” young industry leader by Connect and Rejuvenate magazines.
-He was also named to the Business Courier’s 2013 Forty Under 40 class.
+He was also named to the Business Courier’s 2013 Forty Under 40 class, while also being named a 2017 Outstanding Director by the publication.
 He led the effort to develop 2011 Cincy Culture Splash in partnership with African-American and Hispanic Chambers, and led the community effort to sign the three major conventions – the League of United Latin American Citizens, Prince Hall Shriners and the Elks – all in one summer.
 A graduate of the University of Cincinnati, Mr. Dunn started his career at the Cincinnati USA CVB in September 2004.
 Prior to joining the CVB, he gained event management experience with organizations including the City of Cincinnati, the Riverfront Classic & Jamboree and the West End Health Center.
 He currently resides in Cincinnati with his wife, Tiffany, and their two children.
 Mr. Dunn joined the SORTA board in 2012.